jonhoo/thesquareplanet.com/_posts/2019-01-31-smashing-the-stack-21st-century.markdown

 by default (see Paul Makowski's [Smashing the Stack in 2011] for an overview), but those can be [disabled][Disabling Modern Defenses] if all you want to do is understand how these attacks work.
-What cannot easily be avoided any more though is 64-bit programs.
+What cannot easily be avoided any more though is 64-bit execution environments.

 ### The Stack Region